ceiphr/gnome-protonvpn-status/README.md

 I'm happy to see the new `protonvpn-cli` client offers GNOME integration which makes some functionality of this extension redundant.
 I intend to revise this extension to complement the new client (e.g., adding server selection, GUI settings, start on boot, etc.) in the next few weeks.

-For the time being, if you are using the new `protonvpn-cli client`, I recommend disabling this extension until the next release.
+For the time being, if you are using the new `protonvpn-cli` client, I recommend disabling this extension until the next release.
 Otherwise, GNOME's aggregate menu will display redundant VPN status information.

 ---